aidanmontare-edu/psws-zenodo/README.md

 # psws-zenodo
 Zenodo upload for the HamSCI PSWS project and those running fldigi at home

-*This is still in a very rough phase, and has very little error checking.*
+*This is only a proof of concept.
+It is still in a very rough phase, and has very little error checking.*

 To use: